emalyaditha/NotionCalendar/README.md

 # Notion Google Calendar Sync API

-This API syncs your Notion database projects with Google Calendar.
+This API automatically syncs your Notion database projects with Google Calendar.
 When projects are added, updated, or deleted in Notion, the changes are automatically reflected in Google Calendar.
+The system runs continuous synchronization every 10 seconds for real-time updates.

 ## 🚀 Quick Start